Behaviour-based systems for measuring food safety culture

 The assessment process - 4 simple steps

-Across the company, employees receive their anonymous survey via computers and tablets, mobile phones, or even on paper.
+Across the company, employees can complete the survey anonymously on computers, tablets or mobile phones.
 After selecting their preferred language, it takes around 15-20 minutes to complete.
-With live tracking of completion numbers, managers can see when they reach their minimum targets and then request for the survey to be closed when they are happy with their uptake.
-Then the data is accessed and a report can be published.
+The site contact receives weekly progress updates so can see when they reach their minimum response targets; they can then request for the survey to be closed when they are happy with their uptake.
+Then the data is processed and the report is published.

 Some key features of the Food Safety Culture Excellence assessment tool are: